Clamepending/ZirconTutorial/content/chat.md

 This chat is mainly for software issues.
-Try copy and pasting your code and asking what you are confused about!
+An even better chatbot is avaliable at https://chat.openai.com/ You can give it context by copying and pasting your code into the text box and then asking what you are confused about!

 {{< chat >}}